 The details forming part of the extract of the Annual Return in Form MGT-9 are given inAnnexure C forming part of this Report.

 RELATED PARTY TRANSACTIONS

-The Policy on Related Party Transactions of the Company as approved by the Board isuploaded on the Companys website at the web-linkhttp://www.jyoti.com/pdf/policy%20on_related_party_transactions.pdf.
-The Audit Committeereviews all related party transactions quarterly.
+The Policy on Related Party Transactions of the Company is uploaded on the Company'swebsite at the web-linkhttp://www.jyoti.com/pdf/policy%20on_related_party_transactions.pdf The Audit Committeereviews all related party transactions quarterly.

 The particulars of contracts or arrangements with related parties given in "FormAOC-2" are given in Annexure D forming part of this Report.

 Pursuant to the provisions of Section 204 of the Companies Act 2013 read with theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the Companyappointed M/s.
 Ravi Kapoor & Associates Practicing Company Secretaries to undertakethe Secretarial Audit of the Company for the Financial Year 2016-17.
 The Secretarial AuditReport is appended as Annexure E forming part of this Report.

 The Secretarial Audit Report for the year under review is self-explanatory and does notcontain any qualification or adverse remarks.

 As per provisions of Section 134(5) (e) of Companies Act 2013 the Directors have anoverall responsibility for ensuring that the Company has implemented robustsystems/framework of internal financial controls to provide them with reasonable assuranceregarding the adequacy and operating effectiveness of controls with regards to reportingoperational and compliance risks.